Starting the Body Program

 For Ozempic, you cannot use the savings card from Novo Nordisk when you pay out of pocket — only for insurance-approved prescriptions.
 Eligible patients can save up to $150/month on Ozempic when using the savings card.

-For Zepbound, Eli Lilly is offering a savings card program through the end of 2024.
-Through the program:
+For Zepbound, Eli Lilly is offering a savings card program that can help lower the cost for eligible patients with insurance through the end of 2024.
+The potential savings amount will depend on whether your plan covers Zepbound or not.

 Savings cards are not guaranteed and may vary by pharmacy.
 When coordinating payment for your medication, let the pharmacist know that you'll be using a savings card.
 Pharmacists usually require that you provide certain information detailed on the card.